A STONE AGE FIND BY THE AUTHOR

 straightener will have a grove that is of uniform depth and intends the full

 length of the rock.
-A weight may have a groove but will usually be rounded at
+A weight may have a groove but will usually be rounded

 the ends.